How to Do Payroll in South Carolina: Everything Employers Need to Know

 South Carolina Payroll Law, Taxes & Regulations

-South Carolina is a pretty simple state in which to process payroll, but there are a few laws and regulations that you’ll need to know.
-Unlike some of the other states that are less complicated, South Carolina does in fact have personal income taxes that will need to be withheld and remitted on time to ensure that you are in compliance.
-There are a few other things regarding payroll that stand out as well.
-Here’s everything you’ll need to know.
+Processing payroll in South Carolina is straightforward, but be aware of specific laws and regulations.
+Unlike some of the other states that are less complicated, South Carolina does in fact have personal income taxes that will need to be withheld and remitted on time to ensure that you’re not in violation of payroll compliance.
+There are a few other notable payroll requirements.

 South Carolina Payroll Taxes